oraclechinaappdev/CloudNative_Mobile/Mobile Service and App/403-MobileLab.md

 - Implement the custom API: In this lab, we will provide code snippets for API implementation.
 Just follow the instructions and you can make it.
 - Set up Security for the custom API
 - Associate the APIs with the loyalty management MBE.
-- Test the Customer API for loyalty management
+- Test the Custom API for loyalty management

 ### Prerequisites ###
 - Loyalty management MBE created in the previous lab.
 (400 lab)